“I can’t focus, my mind’s all over the place!”

 Practice: Try throwing away all of your journal entries from Step 4 (and beyond).
 There’s no reason to keep these pages; they’ve served to clear your head in that moment and now you can let go.

 Rest.
 Reset.
 Restart.
 Sleep, it’s that weapon we all have to improve our mental functioning, our stamina and our muscular strength.
 It sustains the body’s proper, alert functioning and survivalism.
 During sleep, the body repairs bones and tissues, rejuvenates cells and organs.
 Sleep boosts the immune system and digestion.

 Without proper sleep patterns, our bodies try to adjust, but poorly, given the short rest period.
 We need rest as much as we need physical and mental activity.
 Sleep is creating the time to break away from the hustle and bustle of life and give into the nothingness of being.
 It’s choosing to retreat, to pull back from the kinetic and chaotic energy in the world.
 Just as sitting meditation is a discipline, so is making enough time to mentally and physically shut off.

 Practice: Try sticking to a nighttime schedule of at least 7 hours of sleep, where you set your alarm for bedtime (and actually get in bed!) and set another alarm for waking up in the morning (and not snoozing!).

 If you’d like to learn more about the steps to declutter your mind, The Declutter Code: 10 Simple Steps to Clarity is a great start (available on Amazon).
 In the book, you’ll find easy techniques and tips for restoring clarity and peace to your life.

-Tell me, what steps do you take to declutter your mind?
-Leave some ideas below.
+Tell me in the comments below, what steps do you take to declutter your mind?